I was recently asked if it was possible to take a winter road trip in Greece. Here's my advice, based on having lived in Greece for 3 years.

 There's no way I would dissuade you from coming in January, although it goes without saying that there are far better months to travel when it comes to weather!

 That said, it's not impossible.
 Let me outline a few thoughts as they come to me.
+Firstly, here's a detailed look at renting a car in Greece which might be a useful read.

 Greek Islands in Winter